BryanWilhite/Blog/presentation/entry/2012/2012-11-28-design-notes-xhtml5-responsive-gallery.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Design Notes: XHTML5 Responsive Gallery", "documentShortName": "2012-11-28-design-notes-xhtml5-responsive-gallery", "fileName": "index.html",
+  "path": "./entry/2012-11-28-design-notes-xhtml5-responsive-gallery",
+  "date": "2012-11-29T00:00:00.000Z",
+  "modificationDate": "2012-11-29T00:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2012-11-28-design-notes-xhtml5-responsive-gallery",
-  "content": "Before my usual self-critiquing ensues, let me first say that I am pleased that the days have finally come to find me actively addressing contemporary Web design issues.
-From the beginning of my IT career I considered myself conservative but current with...", "inceptDate": "2012-11-28T16:00:00-08:00", "isPublished": true,
+  "tag": "{\r\n  \"extract\": \"Before my usual self-critiquing ensues, let me first say that I am pleased that the days have finally come to find me actively addressing contemporary Web design issues.
+From the beginning of my IT career I considered myself conservative but current with...\"\r\n}"
-  "slug": "design-notes-xhtml5-responsive-gallery",
-  "title": "Design Notes: XHTML5 Responsive Gallery"
 }
 ---

+# Design Notes: XHTML5 Responsive Gallery

 Before my usual self-critiquing ensues, let me first say that I am pleased that the days have finally come to find me actively addressing *contemporary* Web design issues.
 From the beginning of my IT career I considered myself conservative but current with what was useful in my HTML-based practice.
 However, over the last three years (or more probably), since my dedication to Silverlight (and WPF) my Web design skills have aged.

 My live sample, “[XHTML5 Responsive Gallery](http://songhay.blob.core.windows.net/samples-jquery/960GsGallery.html),” represents a fresh, bold way of being expressive with what I consider are the ‘new’ fundamentals of Web design.
 These fundamentals include:

 * A CSS grid system
 * CSS media queries
 * jQuery templating with JSON

 ## Stacking image panel on thumbnails with absolute positioning…